-Google implements SAML 2.0 HTTP Redirect binding.
-This binding specifies how authentication information is exchanged between the SAML IdP and SAML service provider by using a number of HTTP redirects.
+Google implements SAML 2.0 HTTP POST binding.
+This binding specifies how authentication information is exchanged between the SAML IdP and SAML service provider.
 The following diagram illustrates an example of how this process works when you use SSO to access the Google Cloud console.

-- You point your browser to the Cloud console (or any other Google resource that requires authentication).
+- You point your browser to the console (or any other Google resource that requires authentication).

-- Because you are not yet authenticated, the Cloud console redirects your browser to Google Sign-In.
+- Because you are not yet authenticated, the console redirects your browser to Google Sign-In.

 - You enter your email address and submit the form.

 - Google Sign-In looks up the Cloud Identity or Google Workspace account that is associated with your email address.